The Fortynine Palms Oasis is a popular and well-traveled hike to a shady palm oasis just outside of Twentynine Palms.

 Directions

-Hike: Moderate hike, 3.1 miles Out and back, 660 ft gain round trip.
-1.5 hours.
+- Hike: Moderate 3.1 miles out and back, 660 ft gain round trip.
+2 hours

-The trailhead is at the well-signed parking lot at the end of Canyon Road off of Highway CA 62.
+The trailhead is at the well-signed parking lot at the end of Canyon Road off Highway CA 62.
 Canyon Road is four miles west of Twentynine Palms.
 Watch for a sign.
 This area is day use only, so please be out by nightfall.
 Park rangers lock the gate at night.

-The trail quickly climbs up the rocky hillside from the parking lot kiosk.
-You will find some rock-carved steps as the trail keeps a steady grade to the high point.
-At a switchback, a half mile up is a sweeping view of the town of Twentynine Palms and the Marine base beyond.
-A second and equally pleasant viewpoint comes quickly at 0.67 miles near the trail's high point.
-From here, views turn towards the canyon ahead.
+A second and equally pleasant viewpoint comes quickly at 0.67 miles, near the trail's high point.
+From here, views turn toward the canyon ahead.
 Keep an eye out for scattered patches of California Barrel cacti (Ferocactus cylindraceus) that dot the slopes as you begin to descend into the canyon from the trail summit.

 At the oasis, you will find a few pools of water and the welcome shade of California fan palms.
 There is usually water here, but it shouldn’t be used for drinking.
 Save it for the wildlife.
 If you must drink the oasis water, you should also filter it first.